Akioto/AltcoinGenerator/README.md

   * Clone litecoin
   * Rename files and replace variables in litecoin code (genesis hashes, merkle tree hashes, tcp ports, coin name, supply...)
   * Build your new coin
-  * Run 4 docker nodes with your coin daemon and connect each other.
-    * A directory mapped for each node will be created: miner2, miner3, miner4, miner5.
-They contain data and configuration of each independent node.
   * The GENESIS_REWARD_PUBKEY will be used in the UTXO of the genesis block.
 If you don't change it to your own before mining the genesis block you are agreeing to pay me the genesis block reward in case your coin succeeds (Thanks! :p)

 ## What can I do next?

 You can first check if your nodes are running and then ask them to generate some blocks.

 Instructions on how to do it will be printed once the script execution is done.

 ## Is there anything I must be aware of?